-- 10.1 At the end of the project, organisations are sent an 'end of project' form which will require them to: - 10.1.1 Explain how successful the project was. - 10.1.2 Explain who benefited from the community fund grant and how many people it helped. - 10.2 Organisations will be invited to the annual meeting of electors to give feedback on funding received from the Town Council.
+- 10.1 At the end of the project, organisations are asked to provide a report which will: - 10.1.1 Explain how successful the project was. - 10.1.2 Explain who benefited from the community fund grant and how many people it helped. - 10.2 Organisations will be invited to the annual meeting of electors to give feedback on funding received from the Town Council.
 The council will publicise how the various grants to organisations have been distributed.

-11. Timetable
+11. Timeline